MarcoSero/marcosero.github.io/_posts/2013-08-04-what-i-do-for-a-living.markdown

 ---
 layout: post
-title:  "What do I do for a living"
+title:  "What I do for a living"
 date:   2013-06-25 21:35:46
 categories: General
 ---